-WWE News: Hall Of Famer Jim Ross Blames Former Champion’s Lack Of Success On Him Being ‘Unmotivated’ & ‘Lazy’
+WWE News: Hall Of Famer Jim Ross Blames Former Champion's Lack Of Success On Him Being 'Unmotivated' & 'Lazy'

 As the Sportskeeda article pointed out, Carlito was regarded as a performer with a huge upside when he debuted in WWE.
 The Puerto Rican superstar moved to the main roster in 2004 after a one-year stint in Ohio Valley Wrestling, which was the company's developmental territory at the time.

-He then went on to win the Intercontinental Championship, United States Championship, and Tag Team Championships before leaving the company six years later.
+He then went on to win the Intercontinental Championship, United States Championship and Tag Team Championships before leaving the company six years later.

 Since leaving the corporation, Carlito has mainly participated in World Wrestling Council, located in his homeland, and on the independent circuit.
-He has been linked with a return throughout the years, but it never materialized.
+He has been linked with a return to his former employer throughout the years, but it never materialized.
 However, Vince McMahon and co. have been keen to work with him again.

 As The Inquisitr reported earlier this week, Carlito was expected to be on the last episode of Monday Night Raw, which was dedicated to the legends of the past.
 Despite being advertised for the program, Carlito didn't make an appearance in the end.